smmckay/quex-mirror/doc/source/01-basic-concepts/minimalist-example.rst

 .. code-block:: bash

-   > quex -i simple.qx -o tiny_lexer --source-package my-package
+   > quex -i simple.qx -o tiny --source-package my-package

 The source package and the generated lexical analyzer are then located in directory ``my-package``.
 Now, for compilation the include path of the